 - When it's ready, place a towel between the gel pack and bare skin to avoid burning the skin.

-Another way to apply ice to your painful back is by freezing water in a Styrofoam cup, and then asking someone to rub on the area of your back that is affected to reduce inflammation.
+Another way to apply ice to your painful back is by freezing water in a Styrofoam cup, and then asking someone to rub on the painful area of your back to reduce inflammation.

 Homemade moist heat packs

-Moist heat packs are less dehydrating to the skin than dry heat, and they allow heat to absorb better into the skin and may relieve pain faster.
+Moist heat packs are less dehydrating to the skin than dry heat.
+They also allow heat to absorb better into the skin and may relieve pain faster.